ktorio/ktor-documentation/topics/server-oidc.md

 | `bearer { introspection { } }` | `provider.introspectionBearer` | An API receiving opaque access tokens |
 | `oauth { }`                    | `provider.session`             | Routes behind a browser login         |

-Reading a scheme you did not configure throws `IllegalStateException`, with a message naming the block to add.
-The sibling topics cover each one in full: [](server-oidc-resource-server.md) and [](server-oidc-browser-login.md).
+Reading a scheme that has not been configured throws an `IllegalStateException`.
+The exception message identifies the configuration block required to enable the scheme.

+> For more details, see [](server-oidc-resource-server.md) and [](server-oidc-browser-login.md).
+>
+{style="tip"}

 ## How discovery works {id="discovery"}

-The plugin fetches `<issuer>/.well-known/openid-configuration`, then reads the endpoints and signing keys from it.
-You don't need to configure an authorization endpoint, token endpoint, or JWKS URL by hand.
+The plugin retrieves `<issuer>/.well-known/openid-configuration`, then reads the provider endpoints and signing keys from it.
+You do not need to configure the authorization endpoint, token endpoint, or JWKS URL manually.

-The `issuer` value in that document must match your configured `issuer` **exactly**, including any trailing slash.
-This is a security check, so the plugin does not normalize either side.
+The `issuer` value in the discovery document must exactly match your configured `issuer`, including any trailing slash.
+This comparison is a security check, so the plugin does not normalize either value.

-After the first fetch, the plugin re-reads the document every `discoveryRefreshInterval`, which defaults to 15 minutes.
-This is how key rotation reaches your application without a restart.
+After the initial request, the plugin re-reads the document at the interval specified by `discoveryRefreshInterval`, which defaults to 15 minutes.
+This allows key rotation to reach your application without a restart:

 ```kotlin
 val oidc = install(Oidc) {